Fees

 - There are no disputes between beneficiaries on division of assets.
 If a dispute arises it is likely to lead to an increase in costs

-- There are no claims against the estate and the estate does not include; a business, farms, farmhouses or farmland, an interest in another estate, loans or mortgages payable to the deceased, foreign assets, assets held in trust, National Heritage assets or unlisted stocks and shares and control holdings.
+- The estate does not include; a business, farms, farmhouses or farmland, an interest in another estate, loans or mortgages payable to the deceased, foreign assets, assets held in trust, National Heritage assets or unlisted stocks and shares in control holdings.

 - Meeting with you to discuss your requirements